This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - An object with a unique name that contains the user's password, the list of special authorities assigned to a user, and the objects the user owns.
 The system-recognized identifier for the object type is *USRPRF.

-- In computer security, a description of a user that includes such information as user ID, user name, password, access authority, and other attributes that are obtained when the user logs on.
+- A description of a user that includes such information as user ID, user name, password, access authority, and other attributes that are obtained when the user logs on.
 See also profile.

 - A queue that holds work items waiting to be completed by a user rather than by an automated process.
 Each user's queue displays as an inbox.
 See also queue.